 On Tunisian state TV and privately-owned Nessma TV, most pundits appearing on studio discussion programmes devoted to the political impact of the assassination blamed the government for failing to improve the security situation in Tunisia.

-They cited the widespread availability of arms, the fighting between security forces and Islamist militants in the Chaambi mountains in Tunisia's southwest, the impact of instability in Libya on Tunisia, and the threat posed by jihadists as well as armed groups linked with the ruling Islamist Ennahda party.'Betrayal of the republic'
+They cited the widespread availability of arms, the fighting between security forces and Islamist militants in the Chaambi mountains in Tunisia's southwest, the impact of instability in Libya on Tunisia, and the threat posed by jihadists as well as armed groups linked with the ruling Islamist Ennahda party.

 The front page of the Tunisian private daily Esshafa on 26 July featured an image of Mohamed Brahmi and a report of reaction from various political leaders.